Northeastern University Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Northeastern, approximately 43% of students took out student loans averaging $6,792 a year.
 That adds up to $27,168 over four years for those students.

-How Much Money Do Northeastern Graduates Make?bachelor's degree recipients from Northeastern make around $67,400 per year during the early years of their employment.
+How Much Money Do Northeastern Graduates Make?students who graduate with a bachelor's degree from Northeastern make about $67,400 a year during their first few years of employment after graduation.
 That's great news for Northeastern students since it is 69% more than the average college graduate's salary of $39,802 per year.

 Location of Northeastern University